christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-In the middle layers, as the clusters become more distinct, they are spreading out more.
+In the middle layers, as the clusters become more distinct, they spread out.

 <br>